KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ### A Note About American Sign Language at PyGotham

-Approximately a month before PyGotham, I attended an event at Strange Loop conference in St. Louis where a deaf woman named [Mel Chua](https://twitter.com/mchua) was a featured speaker.
-Mel is an electrical computer engineer with a background in FOSS, large-scale distributed engineering team collaboration, and engineering education culture.
+Approximately a month before PyGotham, I attended an event at [Strange Loop](https://www.thestrangeloop.com/) conference in St. Louis where a deaf woman named [Mel Chua](https://twitter.com/mchua) was a featured speaker.
+Mel is an electrical computer engineer with a background in free open-source software (FOSS), large-scale distributed engineering team collaboration, and engineering education culture.

 Mel told her story, primarily through American Sign Language.
 I'm embarrassed to say, this was the first time I can remember ever having seen sign language interpretation happen in real life.